Larry Hart

 A: Such a perspective assumes a disconnected duality of the “natural” and “spiritual” that is more illusory than real.
 It can only be good to do good everywhere and always — in life or death, on earth or in heaven.
 The worldly criteria of success measures nothing.
 However, even if we were to use the world’s criteria of success and failure, those of the Way, believe it better to fail at love, and compassion, and liberation than to succeed in unkindness, malice, or oppression.
 There is only one possible way out of violence and oppression, and that is love and non-violence.
 Should we not pursue that possibility even if at times it sounds utopian or impossible?
 If the peace makers come to be known as the children of God, and the pure of heart come to see God, then ultimately love cannot be defeated.

-S A L T supports the following:
+S A L T refers to a spiritual path

 Prayers